 Use vertical display options to serve your food, when hosting a party in a small space.

-Our last tip for throwing parties in a small space is to look for food display options that are vertical.
-This will save you so much counter space if you don’t have enough already, and it will look way more put together if you play with the sizes of displays.
-For instance, a ferris wheel cupcake holder will save you way more space than if you were to serve them on a platter.
+Another great idea is to look for food display options that are vertical.
+This will save you so much counter space if you don’t have enough already, and it will look much more put together if you can play with the sizes of displays.
+For instance, a Ferris wheel cupcake holder will save you a significant amount of space compared to a typical platter.

 After you have planned a great dinner party, make sure to have fun, because that is what is most important!

-If you find any of these tips helpful or are trying them yourself, make sure to follow us on Instagram or TikTok for some more helpful tips!
-And if you’d like to share them on Instagram, make sure to tag us or use the hashtag #tipswithavenue!
+If you find any of these tips helpful or are trying them yourself, make sure to follow us on Instagram or TikTok for additional helpful tips!
+And, if you’d like to share them on Instagram, make sure to tag us or use the hashtag #tipswithavenue!

 by AVENUE LIVING COMMUNITIES